QwenLM/Qwen2.5-Math/README.md

 ```

 ### 🤖 ModelScope
-We strongly advise users especially those in mainland China to use ModelScope. `snapshot_download` can help you solve issues concerning downloading checkpoints.
+We strongly advise users, especially those in mainland China, to use ModelScope. `snapshot_download` can help you solve issues concerning downloading checkpoints.

 ## Performance